What Is It?

 Angioplasty, with or without vascular stenting, is commonly used to treat conditions that involve a narrowing or blockage of arteries or veins throughout the body, including:

-In angioplasty, a balloon is inflated to open the blood vessel, then is deflated or removed.
+During an angioplasty, a balloon is inflated to open the blood vessel, then is deflated and removed.
 Sometimes a stent, a small flexible tube, is permanently placed after angioplasty to help keep the artery or vein open.
+You may be given a mild sedative to help you relax and remain still during the procedure.

 How Do I Prep For The Procedure?